LehruAngela/Journal-App-ALC/README.md

 # Journal-App

-The Journal App is an work-in progress application where users can pen down their thoughts and feelings.
+The Journal App is an work-in progress application built in android where users can pen down their thoughts and feelings.

 It contains the following features, users can:
 1. Register and Login using google authentication.